Boeing Crew Flight Test: Cruise and docking

 In the hours after getting into orbit, the crew performed several manual maneuvering exercises, including pointing the antenna towards the Tracking and Data Relay Satellite System (TDRSS) communications satellites, pointing the solar panels towards the sun, manually using the star tracker, manually braking and accelerating the spacecraft to perform orbital maneuvers, and manually orienting the spacecraft for reentry.
 Although the Starliner spacecraft is designed to operate autonomously and these capabilities are not required in a nominal mission, these tests showed that the crew can take over many functions of the craft during an emergency.
 Wilmore said that Starliner performed exceptionally well during these initial tests, approaching that of a perfect handling qualities rating.
 Following these tests, the crew attempted to sleep for several hours, but reported that the cabin of the spacecraft was uncomfortably cold, with temperatures about 50 F, which forced them to put on their heavy spacesuits, including their boots and gloves.

 Late on June 5, just before the crew's sleep time, flight controllers on the ground detected two more helium leaks in different parts of Starliner's propulsion system.
 To manage these leaks, flight controllers temporarily closed the two helium manifolds associated with the new leaks, which disabled six of the spacecraft's 28 reaction control system thrusters.
 The leaks were described as small and the spacecraft still had plenty of helium to complete its mission, so managers gave permission to dock.
 The helium manifolds were reopened during rendezvous and docking and were subsequently closed once the spacecraft docked, as is standard procedure.
 A fourth leak, smaller than the other three, was detected after docking.
 NASA and Boeing's managers acknowledged that this appeared to be a systemic problem with the propulsion system, contrary to their expectations before the mission that the first helium leak was an isolated problem caused by one defective seal.

-As Starliner approached the ISS, the spacecraft began losing several of its eight aft-facing reaction control system (RCS) thrusters.
-After two failed, Wilmore took manual control, noting the vehicle was more sluggish than during a test the day before.
+As Starliner approached the ISS, five of the spacecraft's eight aft-facing reaction control system (RCS) thrusters failed.
+After the first two thrusters failed, Wilmore took manual control, noting the vehicle was less responsive than during a test the previous day.
 NASA waived standard flight rules to allow docking despite the degraded conditions.
-Eventually four thrusters failed, resulting in a loss of six degrees of freedom (6DOF) attitude control.
+Eventually, four thrusters failed, resulting in a loss of full six degrees of freedom (6DOF) attitude control.
 The astronauts later described the situation as "very precarious."